luqmanbarry/aro-classic-terraform/docs/operations/gitops-readiness.md

 - the chart exists with Kubernetes manifests
 - the chart renders successfully with its current contract
+- operator-backed apps use a current OLM channel in chart defaults and sample cluster values
 - secret-consuming apps own their own `ExternalSecret` resources when they fetch secrets from an external backend

+This readiness check was reviewed against ARO with an OpenShift 4.18 baseline.

 ## Ready Platform Apps